ginsterbusch/mastodon-embed/readme.txt

 A. First test if there are any shortcode-interferring plugins.
 That could also be the original mastodon-embed.
 Aside of that, there was a mistake in the documentation before version 2.2.3, incorrectly stating the shortcode tag is 'mastodon_embed', while in reality it's **mastodon**.

 = Q. "Center"ing on a specific toot does not work =
-A. This currently only works with directly embedding the toot (set 'no_iframe' to '1'), not with the iframe method.
+A. This only works with directly embedding the toot, not with the iframe method.
 Probably, the latter is never going to work, thanks to XSS / same-site policies in modern browsers.

 = Q. I have a question =
 A. Chances are, someone else has asked it.
 Either check out the support forum at WP or take a look at the official issue tracker: http://github.com/ginsterbusch/mastodon-embed/issues

 == Changelog ==

+= 2.5 =

+* "direct embed" function is the default behaviour

 = 2.4.3 =